DeepikaSellasamy/Airline_Passenger_Satisfaction/README.md

       * Majority of passengers are business traveler.

-      * Business travel peoples are more satisfied than personal travel.
+      *  60% of Business travel peoples are more satisfied than personal travel.

       * Gender doesn't play an important role in satisfaction men and women seems equally.

-      * Business class peoples are more satisfied and the least is eco plus.
+      * 70% of Business class peoples are more satisfied and the least is eco plus.

       * Most passengers are satisfied with delay in departure when the distance is longer.